Murder of Annie Le: Personal life

-Le was born on July 3, 1985 in San Jose, California, to a Vietnamese-American family.
+Le was born on July 3, 1985, in San Jose, California, to a Vietnamese-American family.
 She spent her childhood in Placerville, California, with her aunt and uncle.
 She was valedictorian of her graduating class at Union Mine High School in El Dorado, California, and voted "most likely to be the next Einstein".
-After earning approximately $160,000 in scholarship money, she attended and graduated from the University of Rochester in New York.
+After earning approximately $160,000 in scholarship money, she attended and graduated from the University of Rochester in New York, where she was mentored by Rocky Tuan.
 Her major was cell developmental biology with a minor in medical anthropology.

 In September 2007, Le was accepted into a graduate program at Yale that would have led to her earning a doctorate in pharmacology.
 Her research had applications in the treatment of diabetes and certain forms of cancer.
 Since July 2008, Le was engaged to Jonathan Widawsky, a graduate student in applied physics and mathematics at Columbia University and was due to be married on September 13, 2009, in Syosset, New York.

 She had previously written an article for Yale Medical School's B Magazine titled "Crime and Safety in New Haven", published in February 2009.